Polidex Logo

 Controversies

-• Some moderates argue RSC-style fiscal maximalism can be difficult to sustain in closely divided Congresses.
+• Some populists argue RSC-style fiscal maximalism is difficult to sustain in closely divided Congresses and can conflict with working-class priorities.

 Top Donors